Gabriel Johnston

-Gabriel Johnston (1699 – 17 July 1752) was a British colonial official who served as the sixth governor of the Province of North Carolina from 1734 until his death in 1752.
+Gabriel Johnston (1699 – 17 July 1752) was a British colonial official who served as the sixth provincial governor of North Carolina from 1734 until his death in 1752.
 He was the longest serving governor, holding the office for 18 years.

 Early life and career

 Johnston was born in Scotland in 1699.
 He was a physician, political writer, and professor of Oriental languages at the University of St. Andrews.

 Governor of North Carolina

 Johnston was greatly disturbed by the conditions he found in the province and deplored what he considered the moral laxity, the disregard for law, the inadequate educational facilities, and the oppression of the poor.
 His administration witnessed an increase in wealth, population, and development of resources.

 The United Brethren purchased 100,000 acres of land and settled Wachovia.
 Another group emigrating in large numbers, and with especial appeal for the governor, were the Scots, who settled in the Cape Fear region.
 The union with England and a breakup in the clan system, as well as a pardon to all Scottish rebels who would emigrate, greatly stimulated their settlement in America.
-The General Assembly of North Carolina exempted all new settlers from taxation for ten years.
-The general assembly was probably motivated by a desire to increase immigration to the province, but doubtless the Scottish governor added weight to the measure.
+The General Assembly exempted all new settlers from taxation for ten years.
+It was probably motivated by a desire to increase immigration to the province, but doubtless the Scottish governor added weight to the measure.